shabriocahyo/shabriocahyo/README.md

 # Hi there 👋, I'am Shabrio!
+As a Computer Science student with a strong interest in technology and data, I am pursuing a career as a Junior Data Scientist to strengthen business performance.
+Skilled in programming languages such as Python, Java, and C, as well as utilizing tools such as Jupyter Notebook/Google Colab and data visualization techniques.
+Actively writing articles and working on case studies to enhance my expertise in Data Science.

 <!--
 **shabriocahyo/shabriocahyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.